 The Top Five 7-String Guitars from £200 – £750

-The 7 string guitar can often be looked at by guitarists, especially those like me, who have only ever played a 6 string as something of an anomaly, something to be looked at but never touched for fear that we embarrass ourselves on it, only to be left shouting “no wait, I really do play guitar!
-I’m just confused!” as we fear people are judging us when we do pluck up the courage to pick one up.
-But after my foray into the 7 string realm, I can honestly say I have been wrongly avoiding these awesome instruments for too long!
+The 7-string guitar can often be looked at by guitarists, especially those like me, who have only ever played a 6 string as something of an anomaly.
+Something to be looked at but never touched for fear that we embarrass ourselves on it, only to be left shouting “no wait, I really do play guitar!
+I’m just confused!”.
+We fear people are judging us when we do pluck up the courage to pick one up.
+But after my foray into the 7-string realm, I can honestly say I have been wrongly avoiding these awesome instruments for too long!

-With this blog I’m aiming to outline a few of the key differences between a 7-string and a 6-string guitar, the pros and cons, and I’ll also recommend a few that I’ve had the pleasure of checking out.
-For those who already enjoy 7-strings, read on, you might just find a new guitar to add to your rig, or for those like me who have never touched one in their life, follow me as we uncover the secrets of this mystical beast… or you know, just read the blog…?
+With this blog I’m aiming to outline a few of the key differences between a 7-string and a 6-string guitar, the pros and cons.
+I’ll also recommend a few that I’ve had the pleasure of checking out.
+For those who already enjoy 7-strings, read on, you might just find a new guitar to add to your rig.
+Or for those like me who have never touched one in their life, follow me as we uncover the secrets of this mystical beast.
+Or you know, just read the blog…?
 Up to you!

-First off, when I first picked up the 7 string guitar I felt like it was all a bit new to me.
+First off, when I first picked up the 7-string guitar I felt like it was all a bit new to me.
 Even after playing guitar for over 20 years I still found myself saying “What is this alien string I see before me?
 How do I play it?
 What do I do?
 Where am I?”.
 After years of seeing 7-strings in action with the likes of Meshuggah and earlier on in my nu-metal days as a fan of Korn, I always marvelled at the 7-string looking at it with a sense of longing, wondering when I’d ever get “good enough” to play one.
-But after playing one for a few seconds, I quickly realised that A. anyone can have a go, and B. this 7th string is just a B octave – after a few minutes it all fell into place and I was shredding (strumming, who am I kidding?) away confidently, enjoying teh fact I could add a whole range of new notes into my solos.
+But after playing one for a few seconds, I quickly realised that A. anyone can have a go, and B. this 7th string is just a B octave.
+After a few minutes, it all fell into place and I was shredding (strumming, who am I kidding?) away confidently.
+I was also enjoying the fact I could add a whole range of new notes into my solos.
 The mystique fell away in an instant and I actually realised just how useful the 7 string could be!
 However, I did notice some inherent differences very quickly.

 The differences between a 7-string and a 6-string guitar